katenjoki/analytics_eng_project/README.md

 # Project Summary
 ![flowchart.png](assets/flowchart.png)

 The goal of this project is to develop a scalable data pipeline that **extracts**, **tweaks**, **loads**, and **transforms** Kenya's 2017 and 2018 Crop Production data by Counties data from the [Kilimo Data Portal](http://kilimodata.org/dataset/kenya-maize-production-by-counties/resource/63fa57a5-a7c2-40e1-a728-f9546fa383ef) using Airflow, Google Cloud Platform (GCP), and BigQuery.
+While it would have been ideal to work with more recent data, the availability of local public datasets can sometimes limit our options.
+However, despite the data being a few years old, I believe it is still relevant to this project.

 Key Components: